astrovm/hosty/README.md

 # Optional source URL health check
 ./ci/check-sources.sh
 ```

+The smoke suite snapshots and restores `/etc/hosts`, `/etc/hosty`, `/usr/local/bin/hosty`, and the root user's crontab, including when a test fails.

 `HOSTY_URL` lets installer tests use an HTTPS URL, a `file://` URL, or a local path.
 Plain HTTP and other URL schemes are rejected.